 TALKING BOOKLET

-Fall Winter 2021 * Worcester Talking Book Library Newsletter
+Winter 2021 * Worcester Talking Book Library Newsletter

 We can’t believe that we are at the end of 2021.
 It seems like just yesterday it was January and we were making our New Years’ Resolutions.
 We have seen a lot this year: a renovation, being open again after nearly fifteen months shut down due to the pandemic, and bringing back accessibility workshops.
 We are optimistic for an even better 2022 for us, and wish our patrons and their loved ones a happy, healthy holiday season.

-After a wet, humid summer, we are happy to see fall is coming.
-A little cool air and hot cider is exactly what we want with us when we curl up with a good book.
-Reading anything good?
-Need a recommendation?
-Let us know!
-We are happy to help-and always looking for some good reads ourselves.

 If you would prefer to listen to this newsletter in audio, call our Dial-A-Story line 508-552-3456 and select menu option #1.
 For other formats such as braille and email, please reach out to us at talkbook@mywpl.org or 508-799-1730, and we will make sure you get what you need as it becomes available.

 AUDIO JOURNAL-RADIO FOR YOU